Today's History Trivia for September 22

 1982 The Reader's Digest Bible The condensed version, only 60% the size of the original, is published.

 1982 Family Ties debuts on NBC.
-This is Pres.
-Reagan's favorite show.
+This was U.S. President Ronald Reagan's favorite show.

 1980 Toxic Shock Syndrome The Rely Tampon is recalled by Proctor & Gamble after studies showed it increased the risk of toxic shock syndrome.

 1964 Fiddler on the Roof The hit play opens on Broadway.
 It became the first Broadway musical to run for more than 3,000 performances and went on to win nine Tony awards.
 It also starred Beatrice Arthur (Yente the matchmaker), who later starred in TV's Maude and Golden Girls.

 1961 Bus Segregation The Interstate Commerce Commission orders the end to segregation on interstate buses.
 This was largely due to the efforts of the Freedom Riders, who challenged bus segregation by riding as racially-mixed groups.

 1927 Battle of the Long Count During the world heavyweight boxing championship, Gene Tunney is canvassed in the 7th round by Jack Dempsey, but the count was delayed when Dempsey wouldn't move to a neutral corner.
 Tunney rose at the count of eight and went on to win by a decision.

 1914 First submarine to sink an enemy ship at sea The German U-9 sinks the HMS Aboukir.
 A short while later it sank the HMS Hogue and HMS Cressy.